gjaldon/heroku-buildpack-phoenix-static/README.md

 # We can set the version of NPM to use for the app here
 npm_version=2.10.1

-# Add the config vars you want to be exported here
-config_vars_to_export=(DATABASE_URL)

-# We can change the filename for the compile script with this option
-compile="compile"
+# We can set the path to phoenix app.
+E.g. apps/phoenix_app when in umbrella.
+phoenix_relative_path=.
 ```

 ## Compile